 The waters of the Yokanga are home to some of the largest Atlantic salmon on the Kola Peninsula and provide a challenging environment in which to fish.
 This is true wilderness fishing venue with all creature comforts.
 The season starts in early June and continues until July.

 Fishing from Gremikha is highly specialist programme for experienced salmon fishers only.
-Guests staying at the Gremikha Camp fish the lowest 8km of the Yokanga between Yokanga Lake and the tidal water.
+Guests staying at the Gremikha Camp fish the lowest 12km of the Yokanga starting from above the Yokanga Lake and down to the tidal water.

-Fishing is by walking only and is based on eight rods fishing in four pairs with a guide for each pair.
-Some weeks may have a helicopter pickup in the evening.
-Fishers must be fit and agile as guests walk on average 4-8km per day over some very rugged and at times steep terrain with the furthest beats requiring as much as 10km walking in a single day.
+Fishing is by a mixture of helicopter and walking.
+Some beats require helicopter drop off and pick up, some are entirely by walking and some a combination of helicopter and walking.
+It is based on ten rods fishing in five pairs with a guide for each pair.
+Fishers must be fit and agile as guests can walk as much as 4-8km per day over some very rugged and at times steep terrain.

 The only way to describe the fishing is ‘hard core’.
 The majority of the water is rapids although there are a few main pools.
 Depending on water height there are small bays, points or large rocks where fish can rest for a few moments before heading on upstream.